-- Supervised physical therapy typically takes place once or twice a week for six to nine months. - At least nine months before return to full sports participation. - The post-operative knee brace will remain locked with weight bearing activities until the patient demonstrates good quadriceps control (typically two to three weeks), then unlocked for an additional one to two weeks. - The brace does not need to be worn when the patient is sitting or lying down. - Crutches/walker should be used until tolerating full weight on the operative leg. - Time frames for use of the brace and/or crutches may be extended by Dr. Thieken or the physical therapist. - If a meniscal repair is performed at the time of ACL reconstruction, then range of motion will be limited to 0 to 90 degrees and weight bearing will be limited to 20 pounds on the operative leg for four weeks. - For hamstring autografts, hamstring stretching and isolated hamstring strengthening is restricted for six weeks. - It is essential for the patient to have good core stabilization and postural control with exercises throughout all rehabilitation phases.
+- Supervised physical therapy typically takes place once or twice a week for 6 to 12 months. - At least 10 to 12 months before return to full sports participation. - The post-operative knee brace will remain locked with weight bearing activities until the patient demonstrates good quadriceps control (typically two to three weeks), then unlocked for an additional one to two weeks. - The brace does not need to be worn when the patient is sitting or lying down. - Crutches/walker should be used until tolerating full weight on the operative leg. - Time frames for use of the brace and/or crutches may be extended by Dr. Thieken or the physical therapist. - If a meniscal repair is performed at the time of ACL reconstruction, then range of motion will be limited to 0 to 90 degrees and weight bearing will be limited to 20 pounds on the operative leg for four weeks. - It is essential for the patient to have good core stabilization and postural control with exercises throughout all rehabilitation phases.
 Poor core control may indicate an exercise is too advanced for the patient. - Reestablishment of full extension is of extreme importance in order to normalize gait. - Avoid twisting or pivoting with daily activities for the first 12 weeks post-operatively. - Avoid leg extension exercises with resistance indefinitely.

-Phase I: Protective (Weeks 0 to 3)
+Phase I: Protective (Weeks 0 to 4)